Loham: Filming and promotions

-On 18 March 2015, the first image capture from the film was released, featuring Andrea, Ranjith and Mohanlal on location in Calicut.
+Principal photography began on 9 March 2015.
+The film was shot at various locations such as Kozhikode, Kochi, Delhi and Dubai.
 The first-look poster featuring Mohanlal was released on 29 June 2015.
 More detailed posters were released during the first week of August.
 The first poster showed an ensemble cast with Mohanlal in the centre; their facial expressions indicative of the film's thriller genre.
 Other posters showed Mohanlal wearing army-style camouflage pants.

-The first teaser of the film was 44 seconds long and was released on 12 August 2015.
+The first teaser of the film was 43 seconds long and was released on 12 August 2015.
 It received positive reviews in various media outlets with regard to Mohanlal's acting, and for the film's plot as a thriller.
-The teaser received over 200,000 views within 24 hours on YouTube, and over 400,000 views within three days.
-An official trailer 1.37 minutes long was released on 18 August 2015.
+Upon release, the teaser started trending.